sentclose/sentc-docs/docs/guide/e2ee/group.md

 const members = await group.getMember();
 ```

-Members are an array and each item is from type GroupUserListItem.
+Members are an array, and each item is from the type GroupUserListItem.

 ````ts
 interface GroupUserListItem